Home reversion plans

 - If house prices fall then there’s likely to be less impact for you than you’d experience with a lifetime mortgage (where interest carries on building up over time).

-- You’ll realise the benefit of any house price increases on the part of your home you still own (unless you sell all of it).
+- You’ll benefit from any house price increases on the part of your home you still own (unless you sell all of it).

 - You’ll still own a percentage of the property, and that can be passed on to your beneficiaries when you die (unless you sell all of it).